top of page

 Research

-We are conducting local and global limnological research based on ecosystem ecology using aquatic ecosystem models and through international networks like GLEON and ISIMIP.
+We are conducting local and global limnological research based on systems ecology using aquatic ecosystem models and through international networks like GLEON and ISIMIP.

 Predicting how aquatic ecosystems will respond to increasing pressures — from changing climate to increasing demands for ecosystem services — is extremely challenging, due to complexities of aquatic ecosystems themselves, as well as their interactions with adjacent ecosystems and exogenous forcing.
 Process-based aquatic ecosystem models are powerful tools to simulate long-term ecosystem processes due to their low computational and input data need.
-Scientists and managers utilize process-based models to simulate how future climatic conditions would affect water quality or to forecast ecological processes in near-time.
-Using standardized workflows, as well as ensemble modeling and intercomparison studies, we can address model uncertainty and provide stakeholders with critical information.
+Here, scientists and managers utilize process-based models to simulate how future climatic conditions would affect water quality or to forecast ecological processes in near-time.
+Especially by using standardized workflows, as well as ensemble modeling and intercomparison studies, we can address model uncertainty and provide stakeholders with critical information.

 nextgenmodeling.png